 It happens: You go to bed tired only to find yourself tossing and turning.
 If this happens to you, get up and try one of these sleep remedies: Read a book until you feel drowsy; do some slow, gentle stretches and deep breathing exercises; or try scenting your pillow with lavender.
 If it's nagging or racing thoughts that won't let you nod off, try jotting down your worries on paper so you can sleep better.

 Everyone has an occasional sleepless night.
 However, for more than 40 million people in the U.S., their chronic lack of sleep is the result of a sleep disorder and poses bigger risks than dark circles under the eyes.
 An ongoing lack of ZZZs can mess with your immune system and undermine your health, increasing your risk of obesity, heart problems, diabetes, and depression.
-Do you have a sleep disorder?
-Take this quiz to find out.

 Do you work during hours outside the usual 9 to 5?
 If so, you could be at risk for shift-work sleep disorder, which affects about 10% of all shift workers.
 Since shift work forces your body to go against its natural circadian rhythms, it forces you to be awake when your body naturally wants to sleep.
 Disrupting the body's natural internal clock can lead to insomnia and excessive sleepiness, and can even cause accidents and other problems.
 Try these 5 sleeping tips if you work nontraditional hours.